Dry needling and its benefits

-While it may not be as well-known as another treatment that involves the use of needles — acupuncture — dry needling benefits match many therapies in their scope and number.
+While it may not be as well-known as another treatment involving needles — acupuncture — dry needling benefits match many therapies in their scope and number.

-It’s well worth investigating what this treatment can do for a variety of conditions, so read on to learn more about dry needling and its many benefits.
+It’s well worth investigating what this treatment can do for various conditions, so read on to learn more about dry needling and its many benefits.

 What does dry needling do?

 As mentioned, dry needling is the practice of inserting fine needles into the body.
 Note that the “dry” aspect of dry needling means that no liquid is injected at any point.

 The needles are typically placed in areas of knotted or tight muscle.
 The body responds by stimulating blood circulation and changes in the chemical balance and neural pathways.
 At this point, the body is starting its own healing process so that areas of muscle soreness and tension are naturally soothed away.
 Although they seem very similar, dry needling differs slightly from acupuncture.